ConsenSysMesh/cava/PACKAGES.md

 Extensions for mapping [AsyncResult][net.consensys.cava.concurrent.AsyncResult] and [AsyncCompletion][net.consensys.cava.concurrent.AsyncCompletion] objects to and from Kotlin coroutines.

+Note that these APIs are ready for production usage.
+The 'experimental' package name reflects the experimental nature of the coroutines design in Kotlin, as described at https://kotlinlang.org/docs/reference/coroutines.html#experimental-status-of-coroutines.

 # Package net.consensys.cava.crypto

 Classes and utilities for working with cryptography.